jzaneg/TheLocal/README.md

 # The Local
-## Application Specifiacations and Change Log
+## Application Specifications and Change Log

 ##### Title: The Local
 ##### Author: Zane Garner